OpenPPL/ppl.nn/.github/ISSUE_TEMPLATE/bug_report.md

 ## What are the commands used to build ppl.nn?

 ## What are the execution commands?

+## minimal code snippets for reproducing these problems(if necessary)

 ## models and inputs for reproducing these problems (sends them to openppl.ai@hotmail.com if necessary)